dieter-wilhelm/apdl-mode/README.md

 That's it.

-**Hint:** If you are getting an error message "package.el is not yet initialised", you are using Emacs' packaging system for the very first time.
-It is necessary to initialise this machinery once, please type: \`M-: (package-initialize) <RET>' (it's an 'ALT + :' colon!)  and then apply \`M-x package-install-file <RET>' again.
+**Hint:** If you are getting an error message "package.el is not yet initialised", you are using Emacs' packaging system for the first time.
+It is necessary to initialise this machinery once, please
+type: \`M-: (package-initialize) <RET>' (it's an 'ALT + :' colon!) and then apply \`M-x package-install-file <RET>' again.

 ## Development and Source Code Installation